 We had been looking for a property because we wanted to build a treehouse home, but were getting discouraged at not finding the right one.
 So we started looking at vans on Craigslist and doing research, watching videos.
 I wasn’t really sure how we would convert a vehicle into a home.
 We had never done anything like that before.
 Were we actually going to follow through with it, or just dream about it?

-There was a lot of literal blood, sweat and tears shed over the course of the next nine months.
+There was a lot of literal blood, sweat, and tears shed over the course of the next nine months.
 Perhaps there were some profanities uttered also… Moments of pure frustration at seemingly impossible tasks.
 Fighting with tools and equipment.
 Trying to stay organized.
 Everything took many times longer than planned.
-Motivation and energy was tough to maintain while working days then coming home and working on the bus at night, sometimes in the dark and the cold.
+Motivation and energy were tough to maintain while working days then coming home and working on the bus at night, sometimes in the dark and the cold.
 Not feeling like we had any time to just relax.
-Not having energy to cook dinner.
-We had differences in opinion, and differences in aesthetics.
+Not having the energy to cook dinner.
+We had differences in opinion and differences in aesthetics.
 We learned a lot about each other working on the bus.
 We learned how to communicate better, how to compromise.
 How to find joy in the accomplishment of building something with your own hands.
-And realizing we are not too old to learn how to do things we’d never done before, like electrical, plumbing, fiberglassing and woodwork!
+And realizing we are not too old to learn how to do things we’d never done before, like electrical, plumbing, fiberglassing, and woodwork!